sextanet/migrate-shield/README.md

 ## Configuration

 By default, it works inmediately with zero config.
-But also, you can customize some things
+But also, you can customize some things in your `.env` file

 ```dotenv
 MIGRATE_SHIELD_DISK=local
 MIGRATE_SHIELD_PASSWORD="YOURPASSWORD"
 ```

-You can publish the config file with:
+Optionally, you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="migrate-shield-config"